efeelize/eng/bec/speaking_notes.md

 - As we all know, law is not only a science but also an art.
 - What my major puts more emphasis on is the part of XXX.
 - We need to buid a solid foundation of professional knowledge,as well as a rich experience of social activities.
-- I love my major very much.
-The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.***

 ***Q:Can you tell me a little about your work?***
 - I graduated from shanghai maritime school with a master degree in law.